Crimson Clover Seed

 Crimson Clover FAQ

-When drilling, 15 to 20 pounds of crimson clover seed per acre is usually sufficient because placement is more precise.
-For broadcasting, increase the rate to 20 to 25 pounds per acre to account for less consistent seed contact with the soil.
+When drilling, 15 to 20 pounds per acre is usually enough since the seed is placed evenly in the soil.
+If you’re broadcasting, plan on 20 to 25 pounds per acre to make up for less precise placement.

 Ready to make your purchase?